Otayonii: Elizabeth Colour Wheel

-Otay:onii
+Solo career

-In 2018, Otayonii released her solo debut, Nag, on ShadowTrash Tape Group, under the stagename, Otay:onii.
+In 2018, Shi released her solo debut, Nag, on ShadowTrash Tape Group under the stagename Otay:onii.

-In 2021, Otay:onii released the album, MíngMíng 冥冥, on WV Sorcerer Productions.
+In 2021, Otay:onii's sophomore solo album, MíngMíng 冥冥, was released on Chinese label WV Sorcerer Productions.
 Sputnikmusic described the album as "a forward-thinking work that combined industrial, Chinese folk, glitch and just the bare minimum of pop sensibilities into a spellbinding fever dream of unease and liminal suspense."
 The music video for MíngMíng 冥冥’s closing track, "Un deciphered", was an official selection by the Silicon Valley Asian Pacific Film Festival.

 In 2023, Otay:onii released the album, 夢之駭客 Dream Hacker, on Bié Records.
 The project came out after she returned from living in China for three years, at the start of the COVID-19 pandemic.
 Pitchfork gave 夢之駭客 Dream Hacker a 7.4 rating.
 WBUR called the second track on the album, "W.C.", "crushingly eerie".

 In March 2023, Otay:onii performed at the high-altitude mountain ranges in Manigango on the Tibetan Plateau for Le Guess Who? and in Austin, Texas for SXSW.
 In April 2023, she performed at Roadburn Festival in Tilburg, North Brabant.

+In September 2024, Otay:onii returned to WV Sorcerer Productions to release her fourth solo LP, True Faith Ain't Blind (信仰看見了我看見了它).

+In 2025, Otay:onii released a pair of collaborative LPs with Canadian ambient act thisquietarmy, Howl and Tell and Serpents and Shallows.

+Otay:onii made her debut on German label Pelagic Records in May 2026 with fifth full-length solo album, Love is in the Shit (愛在屎邊邊), coinciding with her joining of the label flagship band the Ocean.